 The impact of the pandemic has been rapidly evolving.
 It continues to adversely impact commercial activity and cause uncertainty and volatility in financial markets.
-The outbreak is expected to have a continued adverse impact on economic and market conditions for the foreseeable future and to trigger a period of global economic slowdown with an indeterminate duration.
+The outbreak is expected to have a continued adverse impact on economic and market conditions for the foreseeable future and to prolong, for an intermediate period of time, a period of recession and/or global economic slowdown with an indeterminate duration.
 The rapid development and fluidity of this situation is extreme and the ultimate adverse impact of the COVID-19 pandemic at this time is unknown.
+The adverse impacts of the pandemic and the responses thereto may, and likely will, vary by region, and it is possible that our properties and tenants located in certain regions will be more adversely affected than our properties and tenants located in other regions.
+Moreover, regions that experience more adverse impacts from the pandemic may change over time.
+We derive approximately 13.5%, 10.2%, 6.5%, 5.5% of our annualized base rent as of June 30, 2020 from Texas, Georgia, Florida and Arkansas, respectively, and these states are currently experiencing a surge in COVID-19 cases that could adversely affect our tenants in these states and their ability to pay rent to us.
+See "Our Real Estate Investment Portfolio -Diversification by Geography" below for certain information about our exposure to various states.
 Consequently, the COVID-19 pandemic presents material uncertainty and risk with respect to our performance and financial results (such as our tenants' ability to meet their financial obligations to us (including the payment of rent and deferred rent) and the potential negative impact to occupancy), results of operations or market values of our properties, increased risk of defaults, decreased availability of financing arrangements, additional potential risks arising from changes in law and/or regulation, and uncertainty regarding government and regulatory policy.
-Conditions in the bank lending, capital, and other financial markets may continue to deteriorate as a result of the pandemic, and our access to capital and other sources of funding may become constrained, which could adversely affect the availability and terms of future borrowings, renewals, or refinancings.
-In addition, the deterioration of global economic conditions as a result of the pandemic is likely to negatively impact our tenants.
+Additionally, increased vacancy would lead to increased property-level expenses, as we would be obligated to pay costs (e.g., real estate taxes and insurance) that would otherwise be covered by a tenant at a property subject to a triple-net lease.
+Conditions in the bank lending, capital, and other financial markets may continue to deteriorate as a result of the pandemic, and our access to capital and other sources of funding may become constrained, which could adversely affect the availability and terms of future borrowings, renewals, refinancings or equity issuances.
+In addition, the deterioration of global economic conditions as a result of the pandemic continues to negatively impact our tenants.